echalkpad/the-health-guide/src/assets/docs/micronutrients/vitamins/vitaminA.md

 ## Absorption
 Vitamin A is absorbed in the small intestine from 70% to 90%.
 Carotenoids absorption ranges from 9% to 22% and decreases as the amount increases.
 90% of the absorbed vitamin A is allocated to the liver.
-Vitamin A absorption requires protein, Zinc, and Iron.
+Vitamin A absorption requires: fat, Zinc, and Iron.
+Vitamin A absorption is impaired by: alcohol.
+Excess vitamin A is eliminated through urine.

 ## Excess
-Excess vitamin A is eliminated through urine.

 Supplements:
 - headache;
 - dizziness;